Robust Collision Detection for Robots with Variable Stiffness Actuation by Using MAD-CNN: Modularized-Attention-Dilated Convolutional Neural Network: Introduction

-\begin{itemize} \item Our proposed MAD-CNN integrates dual inductive bias and an attention module to enhance collision sensitivity and robustness in robots with variable stiffness actuators.
-Remarkably, the model achieves 100\% detection accuracy with minimal delay across all stiffness conditions, trained only on data from a single stiffness setting. \item MAD-CNN demonstrates remarkable data efficiency, requiring only 4 minutes of collision data from the highest stiffness setting for training.
-Despite the limited data, the pre-trained model successfully detects all 516 collisions occurring at random links during the robot's execution of different stiffness level motions within 30 minutes. \item Experimental results validate MAD-CNN's superior performance compared to state-of-the-art methods for collision detection, even with limited training information.
-The network exhibits enhanced collision sensitivity and robustness, effectively handling false positives that often challenge learning-based approaches.
-The conducted ablation study provides empirical evidence supporting the efficacy of MAD-CNN's network structure. \end{itemize}
+This paper presents the Modularized Attention-Dilated Convolutional Neural Network (MAD-CNN), a novel collision detection algorithm for robots with variable stiffness actuators (VSAs).
+MAD-CNN leverages a dual inductive bias mechanism and an attention module to achieve remarkable performance with minimal training data and enhanced robustness across diverse stiffness conditions.
+Our key contributions are as follows: \begin{itemize} \item \textbf{Highly efficient collision detection:} MAD-CNN achieves 100\% collision detection accuracy and minimal detection delay across all stiffness conditions while trained on data from only a single stiffness setting.
+This signifies exceptional data efficiency, requiring only 4 minutes of collision data for training. \item \textbf{Robustness to imbalanced data:} MAD-CNN effectively tackles highly imbalanced datasets by successfully detecting all 516 collisions (30 minutes of data) occurring at random links during various robot motions and stiffness levels. \item \textbf{Superior performance:} Compared to state-of-the-art methods with the same limited training data, MAD-CNN exhibits enhanced collision sensitivity and robustness, effectively minimizing the common issue of false positives in learning-based approaches.
+An ablation study further validates the efficacy of MAD-CNN's structure, solidifying its superior performance. \end{itemize}

 The rest of this paper is organized as follows: Section \ref{sec:platform introduction} provides an introduction to the platform used in this study.
 The proposed MAD-CNN model is elaborated in detail in Section \ref{sec:MAD-CNN structure}.
 Data collection and input processing are described in Section \ref{Section: data collection}.
 In Section \ref{sec: results}, we present the comprehensive evaluation of MAD-CNN, including the ablation study and a comparison with state-of-the-art models.
 Additionally, the experimental results showcasing the integration of MAD-CNN with the continuous filter (CF) validate the collision detection sensitivity and robustness of our proposed model.
 Finally, Section \ref{sec:conclusion} concludes this study.